About the Course

 To make your qualification more affordable, we offer a payment plan where you pay a non-refundable £125 deposit and choose to repay the balance, interest-free over 3, 6, 9 or 12 months.

 All about the course

-The Level 4 Certificate in Sports Massage Therapy is a LIVE course, which involves both distance learning and attendance to course dates.
+The Level 4 Certificate in Sports Massage Therapy is a LIVE course, which involves both study from home and attendance to course dates and assessment days.